-- It is the exclusive responsibility of the Partner to ensure that each multifamily building is constructed to meet these requirements. - While Partners are not required to maintain documentation demonstrating compliance for each multifamily building, Partners are required to develop a process to ensure compliance for each building (e.g., incorporate these requirements into the Scope of Work for relevant sub-contractors, require the site supervisor to inspect each building for these requirements, and/or subcontract the verification of these requirements to a Rater 2). - In the event that the EPA determines that a certified multifamily building was constructed without meeting these requirements, the building may be decertified.
+- It is the exclusive responsibility of the builders Partner to ensure that each certified home or multifamily building is constructed to meet these requirements.

+- While builders-Partners are not required to maintain documentation demonstrating compliance for each individual certified home_or multifamily building, builders-Partners are required to develop a process to ensure compliance for each certified home or building (e.g., incorporate these requirements into the Scope of Work for relevant sub-contractors, require the site supervisor to inspect each home or building for these requirements, and-/-or sub-contract the verification of these requirements to a Rater). - In the event that the EPA determines that a certified certified home or multifamily building was constructed without meeting these requirements, the home or building may be decertified.